JakubLiu/Supervised_detection_of_clinically_actionable_cancer_variants/BAYESIAN_PRIOR/BACKGROUND_ERROR_RATE_ESTIMATION/ERROR_RATE_ESTIMATION_PIPELINE/README.md

 # Expected inputs
-1.) reference genome (and all the index files needed by samtools) 2.) list of bamfiles (paths to the bamfiles, one path per line)
+1.) reference genome (and all the index files needed by samtools)
+2.) list of bamfiles (paths to the bamfiles, one path per line)
-    2.1.) the corresponding .bai files must be in the same directory 3.) gene bedfile
+    - 2.1.) the corresponding .bai files must be in the same directory
+3.) gene bedfile
 ```
 chrom  start  stop
 ```
-  3.1.) the chromosome identifier must match the one used in the reference genome 4.) gene name
+  - 3.1.) the chromosome identifier must match the one used in the reference genome 4.) gene name
 5.) path to the current directory
+6.) the minimum basecalling quality below which the bases will be masked as 'N'

 All the inputs must be placed in the ```config.yaml``` file that has the following format:
 ```